 - Minimise outdoor water use in your garden balcony by selecting plants that are appropriate for local growing conditions.

 - Only water plants at night, this way less water is lost via evaporation in the sunny hours of the day.

-- To save on water when watering plant pots you could also try digging in a small ‘olla’ (unglazed terracotta vessel).
-Ollas can work as a type of drip irrigation for your pot plants.
-You install ‘ollas’ by digging them into the soil and burying them up to the narrow neck.
-When you fill the opening of the ‘olla’ exposed at the surface of the soil, the water slowly seeps through the unglazed terracotta and into the soil below.
-Make sure to cover the top opening of you ‘ollas’ when not filling with water, to eliminate evaporation.
-You can purchase your own small ‘olla’ or even try making your own ‘olla’ at a local pottery class.
-Lean more about ‘olla’ design and see how you can DIY.
+- To save on water when watering pot plants you can install a small ‘olla’ (unglazed terracotta vessel).
+Ollas work as a type of drip irrigation for your pot plants.
+You install ollas by digging them into the soil and burying them up to the narrow neck.
+When you fill the olla via the opening exposed at the surface of the soil, the water collected in the body of the olla will very slowly seep through the unglazed terracotta and into the soil around and below.
+Make sure to cover the top opening of you ollas when not filling with water, to eliminate evaporation.
+You can purchase your own small olla or even try making your own at a local pottery class.
+Lean more about olla design and see how you can DIY.